Ahmad Abousamra

-Ahmad Abousamra (أحمد أبو سمرة; 19 September 1981 – January 2017), known also as Abu Sulayman ash-Shami and Abu Maysarah ash-Shami, was a Syrian-American militant and ideologue who served as the chief editor of the Islamic State's Dabiq magazine.
+Ahmad Abousamra (Note: Other transliterations include Ahmad Abou-Samra, Ahmad Abou Samira, Ahmad Abu Samra and Ahmad Abou Samra) (أحمد أبو سمرة; 19 September 1981 – January 2017), known also as Abu Sulayman ash-Shami and Abu Maysarah ash-Shami, was a Syrian-American militant and ideologue who served as the chief editor of the Islamic State's Dabiq magazine.
 In 2013, he was placed on the US Federal Bureau of Investigation's 'most wanted list' and made the subject of a $50,000 reward because of his connections to a Massachusetts terrorism investigation centering on his alleged close associate Tarek Mehanna, who was arrested in 2009 and convicted of terrorism-related charges in a Boston court in late 2011.
 He was featured on the FBI's Most Wanted Terrorists list for allegedly attempting to obtain military training in his trips to Yemen and Pakistan for the purpose of killing American soldiers overseas.

 Biography

 Early life and education

 Ahmad Abousamra was a Syrian-American dual citizen who was born in France on 19 September 1981.

 He grew up in the Boston suburb of Stoughton.
 He attended Xaverian Brothers Catholic High School in Westwood up until his senior year when he transferred to Stoughton High and graduated in 1999.
 In 2006, he graduated from the University of Massachusetts Boston with a degree in computer science.